If energy needs to be saved, there are good ways to do it.

 "The Secretary of Energy shall report to Congress on the time frame for commercialization of lighting to replace incandescent and halogen incandescent lamp technology"

-EISA phase 2 beginning after 2014 (which ban proponents never mention) will as seen come to ban the now touted 72W incandescent halogen etc replacements for 100W bulbs, and so on.
+EISA phase 2 beginning after 2014 (which ban proponents never mention) will as seen from the 45 lumen per Watt regulation come to ban the now touted 72W incandescent halogen type replacements for 100W bulbs, and so on for other wattages.

 Similarly in the EU and Australia, progressively greater bans from the progressive standards set.